Undergraduate Catalog

 Student Engagement

 Engagement inside and outside of the classroom is critical to a rewarding college experience.
 Lewis & Clark supports more than 130 recognized student organizations, including the Campus Activities Board, club sports, and student media.
-These student-run organizations enrich their membership’s common interests and activities and the student body as a whole.
+These student-run organizations enrich their memberships’ common interests and activities and the student body as a whole.
 Student organizations cocreate symposia, seminars, speakers, leadership trainings, and programs for the campus community.
 As officers, chairs, and committee members, students develop and exercise interpersonal and organizational skills while cocreating recreation and engagement opportunities.
 Lewis & Clark provides staff and resources to support student involvement and help students integrate their curricular and cocurricular experiences.

 Vice President for Student Life and Dean of Students

 The vice president for student life and dean of students is the executive officer for the Division of Student Life and is a member of Lewis & Clark’s Executive Council.
 Reporting directly to the president, the vice president serves as a leader and collaborator in the institution’s strategic planning and decision-making activities and is the senior advocate for the support and engagement of the student body and enhancement of the student experience at Lewis & Clark.
-The vice president provides leadership and administrative management for all offices and centers in the Division of Student Life, which include Campus Living, Campus Safety, the Career Center, College Outdoors, Commencement, Counseling, Emergency Management, the First-Year Experience, Health Promotion and Wellness, Health Service, Inclusion and Multicultural Engagement, International Students and Scholars, New Student and Parent Orientation, Physical Education and Athletics, Social Change and Community Involvement, Spiritual Life, Student Accessibility, Student Engagement, and Student Rights and Responsibilities.
+The vice president provides leadership and administrative management for all offices and centers in the Division of Student Life, which include Campus Living, Campus Safety, the Career Center, College Outdoors, Commencement, Student Counseling Center, Emergency Management, the First-Year Experience, Health Promotion and Wellness, Student Health Service, Inclusion and Multicultural Engagement, International Students and Scholars, New Student Orientation, Physical Education and Athletics, Social Change and Community Involvement, the Center for Spiritual Life, Student Accessibility, Student Engagement, and Student Rights and Responsibilities.
 The Office of the Vice President for Student Life and Dean of Students is located on the first floor of East Hall.